RATHISHMANIVANNAN/Hack4Nature-ZeroWasteX/Dataset/README.md

 ## Dataset Structure

 - The dataset is organized in a [Google Drive folder](https://drive.google.com/drive/folders/1yaDgsM6wbVo9189S_lTEfDG0WESpDpPC?usp=sharing).
-- Images are grouped into subfolders, each representing a different class/category.
+- Images are grouped into subfolders (Bio-Degradable and Non-Bio-Degradable, each representing a different class/category.
 - Folder names correspond to class labels (e.g., `plastic`, `metal`, `glass`, etc.).
 - Each subfolder contains images belonging to that class.